mike7seven/lmstudio-json-to-md/README.md

-# LM Studio Chat to Markdown Converter

-A Python script that converts LM Studio conversation JSON files into an HTML file showing a chat like interface.
-I am not going to lie, this is all AI slop, but it does work!

-## Description and Features

-This script transforms conversation data stored in JSON format (from LM Studio) into a Markdown formatted document that displays the conversation as a chat conversation interface.
-The output includes YAML frontmatter for use with Obsidian.md and other markdown rendering systems that can take advantage for frontmatter.
-This will help if you are an Obsidian Bases user.

-## Usage
-python3 lmstudio_json_to_md.py [].conversation.json

-## Input Format

-The script expects a JSON file with the following structure:
-- `name`: Conversation name
-- `createdAt`: Timestamp of conversation creation
-- `tokenCount`: Total tokens in conversation
-- `systemPrompt`: System prompt used
-- `messages`: Array of message objects with:
-  - `versions`: Message versions with content, timestamps, and metadata
-  - `role`: Either "user" or "assistant"
-  - `content`: Text content of the message
-  - For assistant messages: Additional fields like `steps`, `genInfo`, `tool_calls`

-## Output

-The script generates a complete HTML file with:
-- Conversation header showing name, creation date, and token count
-- Color-coded user/assistant messages
-- Detailed thinking process sections
-- Model generation statistics
-- Tool call information
-- Timestamps for all messages
-- Responsive layout that works on desktop and mobile

-## Requirements

-- Python 3.x
-- JSON module (built-in)
-- datetime module (built-in)
-- os module (built-in)
-- re module (built-in)

 # LM Studio Chat → Markdown Converter

 A small Python utility that converts **LM Studio** `.conversation.json` files directly into **clean Markdown** with YAML frontmatter.
 It supports thinking-model logs, multiple message structures, and batch conversion.
 Optional integrations let you produce HTML (via a companion repo) or other formats (via Pandoc).